 Provide a calendar of contemporary fiber art exhibitions in galleries, art centers and museums all over the globe and on the Internet.
 Click on WHERE for a list of shows.

 Support a series of regional exhibitions featuring contemporary fiber art from private and public collections.
 The catalog for the first show from Midwest collections.
 Material Difference: Soft Sculpture and Wall Works, may be purchased from Friends.
 Click HOW

 Award grants to support professionally-mounted exhibitions with catalogs of soft sculpture and wall works.
 Since founding in 1991, Friends of Fiber Art has granted more than a quarter million dollars to such shows.
-Annual grant deadline is July 1.
+Annual grant deadline is July 1st for projects which commence following January 1 of the following year.
 Download the Guidelines and Application from HOW.